TheCalculatorsHub

 Obese25%+32%+

-FFMI (Fat-Free Mass Index) is calculated as lean mass in kilograms divided by height in metres squared, which isolates the muscle and bone component entirely.
-The landmark Kouri et al. 1995 study established that drug-free male athletes consistently scored FFMI 25 or below, making 25 the widely cited natural muscular ceiling for men.
-This calculator computes the normalized FFMI for men (adjusted for height bias) and uses it to classify lean mass development from below average through excellent to suspected enhanced.
-For women, FFMI above 22 is regarded as the approximate natural limit.
+FFMI is calculated as lean mass in kilograms divided by height in metres squared, isolating the muscle and bone component entirely.
+The landmark Kouri et al. 1995 study established that drug-free male athletes consistently scored FFMI 25 or below, making 25 the widely cited natural muscular ceiling for men, and 22 the approximate limit for women.

 Athlete BMI Reference by Sport